flask-dashboard/Flask-MonitoringDashboard-Notification/docs/alerting.rst

     [alerting]
     TYPE=chat

     CHAT_PLATFORM=<TEAMS | SLACK | ROCKET_CHAT>
     CHAT_WEBHOOK_URL=<example_webhook_url>

 **CHAT_PLATFORM** specifies the chat platform used to deliver alerts and must be set to exactly one of the listed values.

 **CHAT_WEBHOOK_URL** defines the webhook endpoint used to send alerts.

-Creating issues on GitHub
+Alerting through Github Issues
 --------------------------
-Issue alerting automatically creates a new GitHub issue for each uncaught exception.
+Issue alerting automatically creates a new GitHub issue for each exception.

 In addition to the base alerting configuration, the following options are required to enable issue creation: